Advantages of a Self-Exploring Tour in the Baltic States

-To travel is to change the atmosphere, to change the environment, to see new people, to see different nature, to taste different water and food, to learn things, to learn how people do things and how they react, what jokes they tell and what past they are ashamed of.
+Self-Exploring Tour: To travel is to discover new places and try new things.
+It’s to meet new people, explore unique landscapes, sample different beverages and dishes.
+To learn how people do things on the other side of the globe, what jokes they tell and what past they are ashamed of.

-To me it is a great feeling – if I will not plan, they will sit at home.
+To me, it’s a great feeling – if I don’t plan, they’ll simply sit at home.
 If I do plan, their world opens up.

 And you like to travel independently.
-Sound good to me.
-Let’s see what are advantages of such an approach.
+Sounds good to me.
+Let’s see what advantages there are with such an approach:

 No set schedule.

-You will not have a guide, so you will not be fulfilled with an extraordinary amount of information, legends, stories, statistics and all the things guides are usually giving you.
-We live in a world of too much information.
-You are on vacation – put your phone on flight mode and have a rest.
+Since you don’t have a guide, you won’t be filled with the extraordinary amount of anecdotes, statistics, local legends, and all the information guides usually give you.
+We already live in a world saturated with too much information.
+Relax — you’re on vacation after all – put your phone on flight mode and have a rest.

-I am a guide myself and usually, we think that the only things we should show our clients are major highlights of a country and/or a city.
+I am a guide myself and usually, we prioritize the major highlights of a country and/or a city for our guests.
 But sometimes people want to enjoy simple attractions in simple places.
-They will see something we do not see as guides.
-When you are on your own you can get to places your guides will never bring you, because they consider that there is nothing to do there.
+They’ll see something we do not see as guides.
+When you are on your own, you can get to places your guides will never bring you, because they consider that there is nothing to do there.

 For example, there are many beautiful National Parks in the Baltic States — Aukštaitija and Žemaityjos National Parks in Lithuania, Gauja and Razna National Parks in Latvia and Lahemaa and Soomaa National Parks in Estonia.

 As an alternative to the big cities, you can enjoy the beautiful little towns and villages.
 In Lithuania, it can be Kedainiai, Anyksciai, or even smaller ones like Prienai and Jonava.
-In Latvia, you would enjoy Cesis, Ventspils, and Kuldiga.
+Exploring Latvia, you’d enjoy Cesis, Ventspils, and Kuldiga.
 In Estonia – Tartu, Viljandi, island of Saaremaa and its capital Kuressaare.

 Activities like kayaking, cycling, forest trekking, picking berries or mushrooms are usually not part of the guided tours.
 You can go for golf fields, hunting, fishing, air ballooning, parachuting, learning skills like cooking, painting, knitting and more.

-You can go to numerous art galleries, meet local artists and learn about their philosophy and life.
+You can visit numerous art galleries, meet local artists and learn about their philosophy and lives.

-You can get around your own way.
+Get around your own way.
 Rent a car and learn the map and outline of the city.
 Or hop on the public transport and master the buses and trams.
 If you’re driven around by a guide, you’ll likely not remember how you got to places.
-The Baltic States are well mapped and road signs are good, so it is not a problem to find your way around.
+The Baltic States are well-mapped and road signs are reliable, so it’s not a problem to find your way around.

-In a next post, I will most probably detail on a number of main places I would do in a private tour.
+In a subsequent post, I will most probably detail on a number of main places I would do on a private tour.